yushiangfu/study-notes/04-a-driver.md

 ## <a name="device-tree"></a> Device Tree

-Kernel features a significantly tremendous collection of drivers, which can be configured by users before the image is built.
+Kernel features a significantly tremendous collection of drivers, which users can configure before the image is built.
-As for devices, they are provided by the device tree (DT), which encompasses a list of enabled and disabled devices.
-Given the same kernel, we can prepare DT files of different hardware configurations and flexibly pick one feeding kernel according to the platforms.
+We can enable a decent number of built-in drivers or standalone modules to support the chip, such as AST2500.
+However, hardware configurations inevitably differ, like adding mux on motherboard A or disabling unused SPI controller on motherboard B.
+Instead of having device info fixed inside the kernel and building images for each kind, the developers come up with the idea: device tree.
+The parent-children hierarchy starts with the root `/`, and nodes are mostly descriptors of devices and come with generic or driver-specific properties.
+We select a device tree of a hardware configuration for the kernel before startup; later kernel parses the input and matches the drivers accordingly.
 Here are the typical terms related to the device tree and the corresponding files in our study case:

 - Device Tree Source (DTS)